aceeric/desktop-kubernetes/resources/design.md

 │     ├─ scripts/control-plane/kube-controller-manager/install-kube-controller-manager
 │     └─ scripts/control-plane/kube-scheduler/install-kube-scheduler
 │
-├─ scripts/vm/configure-etc-hosts (6)
-├─ scripts/networking/kube-proxy/install-kube-proxy
+├─ scripts/networking/kube-proxy/install-kube-proxy (8)
 ├─ scripts/networking/calico/install-calico-networking
 ├─ scripts/dns/coredns/install-coredns
 ├─ scripts/monitoring/kube-prometheus/install-kube-prometheus
+│  └─ scripts/monitoring/kube-prometheus/tweak-monitoring
+├─ scripts/storage/openebs/install-openebs
-└─ scripts/storage/openebs/install-openebs
+└─ scripts/monitoring/kubernetes-dashboard/install-kubernetes-dashboard
 ```

 ## Narrative

+1. The `artifacts` file is sourced, which defines all the upstream URLs and local filesystem locations for the objects needed to provision the cluster.
+2. All the binaries, ISOs, manifests, and tarballs needed to provision the cluster are downloaded into the `binaries` directory based on command line args.
+E.g. if `--linux=rocky` then `Rocky-X.X-x86_64-dvd.iso` (X.X based on whatever is hard-coded in the `artifacts` file.)
+3. All the VMs are created:
-1. If the `--create-template` arg is provided then ssh keys are generated, and a template VM is created using Kickstart and a CentOS/Alma/Rocky ISO depending on the `--linux` option.
-This ssh public key is copied into the VM in the `authorized-keys` file, and Virtual Box Guest Additions is installed.
-This template VM is cloned in subsequent steps to create the VM(s) that comprise the Kubernetes cluster, so each VM has an identical configuration.
-Guest Additions is used because it enables getting the IP address of a VirtualBox VM.
+    - If the `--create-template` arg is provided then ssh keys are generated, and a template VM is created using Kickstart and a CentOS / Alma / Rocky ISO depending on the `--linux` option.
+The ssh public key is copied into the VM in the `authorized-keys` file, and Virtual Box Guest Additions is installed because it enables getting the IP address of a VirtualBox VM.
+    - The template VM (the one created in the prior step, or one that was already there identified by the `--template-vmname` arg) is cloned to create the VM(s) that comprise the Kubernetes cluster, so each VM has an identical configuration.
-2. A root CA is generated for the cluster.
-This CA is used to sign certs throughout the remainder of the cluster provisioning process.
+4. A root CA is generated for the cluster.
+This CA is used to sign cluster certs throughout the remainder of the cluster provisioning process.
-3. The core Kubernetes cluster is created.
-This is done by creating one (or three) clones depending on whether `--single-node` was specified.
-Then, the canonical Kubernetes components are installed on each VM.
+5. The core Kubernetes cluster is created by installing the canonical Kubernetes components on each VM.
-4. Each worker gets a unique TLS cert/key for its `kubelet`, a few binaries: `crictl`, `runc`, and `cni plugins`, and of course the `kubelet` and `containerd`.
+6. Each worker gets a unique TLS cert/key for its `kubelet`, a few binaries: `crictl`, `runc`, and `cni plugins`, and of course the `kubelet` and `containerd`.
-5. The controller is provisioned with cluster TLS, `etcd`, the `api server`, `controller manager`, and `scheduler`.
-(This project runs with a single controller to minimize the desktop footprint.)
+7. The controller is provisioned with cluster TLS, `etcd`, the `api server`, `controller manager`, and `scheduler`.
+This project runs with a single controller to minimize the desktop footprint.
+8. The remainder of the scripts are:
+    - Assuming command line arg `--networking=calico`, Kube Proxy and Calico networking are installed.
+    - Core DNS (always).
-6. The remainder of the scripts are: Configure `/etc/hosts` on each VM with all the cluster IP addresses.
-Then, assuming command line arg `--networking=calico`, Kube Proxy and Calico networking are installed.
-Following that, Core DNS, the Kube Prometheus stack for monitoring, and assuming `--storage=openebs`, the Open EBS storage provisioner is installed to support workloads with persistent volumes and claims.
+    - The Kube Prometheus stack assuming `--monitoring=kube-prometheus`.
+    - Assuming `--storage=openebs` the Open EBS storage provisioner is installed to support workloads with persistent volumes and claims.
+    - The Kubernetes dashboard is always installed.

-On completion, you have a functional Kubernetes cluster consisting of three physical VMs, one of which is a controller, and all three of which are workers.
+On completion, you have a functional Kubernetes cluster consisting of one or  three physical VMs, one of which is a controller, and all of which are workers.